 Chris Rockwell, President, Lextant

-Chris is the founder of lextant, a user experience consultancy dedicated to informing and inspiring design through a deep understanding of people, their experiences and their aspirations. lextant’s experienced team of design research and user-experience professionals have provided this clarity for design innovation in such diverse domains as consumer package goods, health care systems, durable goods, retail apparel, consumer electronics, and information technology systems.
+Chris is the founder of Lextant, a user experience consultancy dedicated to informing and inspiring design through a deep understanding of people, their experiences and their aspirations.
+Lextant’s experienced team of design research and user-experience professionals have provided this clarity for design innovation in such diverse domains as consumer packaged goods, health care systems, durable goods, retail apparel, consumer electronics, and information technology systems.

-Chris grew up with a passion to understand how the things we “make” affect how we work, live, and play.
-At the early age of 16, he was conducting research programs to explore technology design and driver behavior for pay-at-thepump systems, steering controls, and entertainment systems.
+He grew up with a passion to understand how the things we “make” affect how we work, live, and play.
+At the early age of 16, he was conducting research programs to explore technology design and driver behavior for pay-at-the pump systems, steering controls, and entertainment systems.
 After completing his Masters in Human Factors Engineering at Virginia Tech., Chris joined Hewlett-Packard where he spent 6 years developing and honing user-centered design methodologies.

 Dr. Russell Branaghan, President, Research Collective